-On 16th November 2018, measurement scientists from more than 60 countries will come together to witness the vote on the redefinition of the International System of Units (SI), changing the world's definition of the kilogram, the ampere, the kelvin and the mole.
+In a landmark decision, representatives from 54 of the BIPM's Member States voted on 16 November 2018 to revise the International System of Units (SI), changing the world's definition of the kilogram, the ampere, the kelvin and the mole.

-If agreed, these changes will come into force on 20th May 2019.
-The vote will take place at the General Conference on Weights and Measures (CGPM) at the Palais des Congrès in Versailles, which is organised by BIPM.
-The decision will mean that all SI units will be defined in terms of constants that describe the natural world.
+The decision, made at the 26th meeting of the General Conference on Weights and Measures (CGPM) in Versailles, France, means that all SI units will now be defined in terms of constants that describe the natural world.
 This will assure the future stability of the SI and open the opportunity for the use of new technologies, including quantum technologies, to implement the definitions.

 "The SI redefinition is a landmark moment in scientific progress," said Martin Milton, Director of the BIPM.